 Can I Trust Businesses With My Personal Information?

-The survey results show that consumers are still somewhat wary of providing personal information to online businesses without knowing more about how it will help to improve their website experience:
+Consumers are still somewhat wary of providing personal information to online businesses without knowing more about how it will help to improve their website experience:

 - 57 per cent are OK with providing personal information on a website as long as it’s for their benefit and being used in responsible ways